nephio-project/docs/content/en/docs/guides/install-guides/install-on-gce.md

                                     nephio-r2-e2e
 ```

+**NOTE**: e2-standard-16 is recommended and e2-standard-8 is minimum.

 ### Follow the Installation on GCE

 If you want to watch the progress of the installation, give it about 30